ggreen86/XLSX-Workbook-Class/README.md

 Beta 8 enhances the SaveTableToWorkbookEx() by adding the capability for best-fit columns and table formatting.

+Beta 9 corrects a bug in the SaveTableToWorkbookEx() that prevented adding sheets to the workbook.
+Also, a new Report Listener class has been added to create xlsx files directly from a VFP Report definition.
+See the Release Notes for more information.

 ## Written By

 Gregory Green